Aditya-yadav-dev/Aditya-yadav-dev/README.md

 🌱 I’m currently learning Next.js and TypeScript, improving problem solving skills

-💬 Ask me about JavaScript, React, Node.js, Express, MongoDB
+💬 Ask me about JavaScript, React, Node.js, Express, MongoDB, C/C++ and Java

-🎯 I’m focused on contributing to open-source projects and landing a role in a fast-paced tech team
+🎯 I’m focused on building personal projects and contributing to open-source projects and landing a role in a fast-paced tech team

 <h3>🛠️ Skills </h3>